 - Bewitched Historical Tour

-- Fast ferry from Boston's Long Wharf to Salem
+- Fast ferry from Boston's Long Wharf to Salem - About 50 minutes - The most popular way to get to Salem from Boston

 - When: October.
 Biggest revelry is on Halloween - October 31 and on the Saturday night before Halloween